flenniken/statictea/docs/parseMarkdown.md

 # `$`

 Return a string representation of an Element.
+Each item in the content list starts with a colon on a new line.

 ```nim
 func `$`(element: Element): string {.raises: [ValueError], tags: [].}